R-Haecker/python_unity_images/readme.md

 * client.py:
     * socket, sys, io, subprocess, inspect,

+## Spherical Coordinate System
+The parameters used in this project are all specified in spherical coordinates and the angles are set in degrees.
+The coordinated system follows the standard convention as described [here](https://en.wikipedia.org/wiki/Spherical_coordinate_system).
+The only difference is that the y axis is named z in Uinty and the z axis is named y.

+## Examples
 ### 1) Simple Example
 The following code represents a simple example how to use this project.
 This code creates and plots eight randomly generated images.